Waste Management

 These initiatives promote proper waste sorting and disposal, with the goal of raising environmental awareness among employees.
 To further support these efforts, training on waste reduction is provided to all employees, equipping them with the necessary skills and knowledge to identify and implement effective waste management practices.

 Furthermore, EGCO Group has implemented a comprehensive approach to managing fly ash from its power plants, emphasizing innovation and R&D on recycling to minimize environmental impact.
-They collaborate with Pozzolanic Philippines Inc. (PPI) to reuse fly ash generated at their facilities as raw material for cement and other construction materials.
-This integration of recycling programs ensures that the waste sent to landfill is dramatically reduced.
-Moreover, the process not only helps in reducing the amount of fly ash produced but also significantly cuts down on landfill greenhouse gas emissions
+EGCO Group collaborates with Pozzolanic Philippines Inc. (PPI) to reuse fly ash generated at their facilities as raw material for cement and other construction materials.
+This integration of recycling programs ensures that the waste from own operations sent to landfill is dramatically reduced.
+Moreover, the process not only helps in reducing the amount of fly ash produced but also significantly cuts down on landfill-related greenhouse gas emissions.

 At the Khanom Power Plant, a significant initiative is the composting project, which converts organic waste like leaves and grass into compost.
 This project helps reduce the reliance on chemical fertilizers and promotes a more sustainable approach to waste management.